michaelsanford/timeout-as-a-service/README.md

 No, it won't reflect a response elsewhere.
 Obviously.
 That would be insane.

-:info: If you specify a wait time greater than 90 seconds, it will limit it to 90 seconds.
+If you specify a wait time greater than 90 seconds, it will limit it to 90 seconds.

 # Example XMLHttpRequest